-'''

-<PackageReference Include="EntityFramework" Version="6.4.4" />
+<PackageReference Include="EntityFramework" Version="6.5.1" />

-'''

-Good Practice: Only use legacy EF6 if you must; for example, to migrate a Windows Presentation Foundation (WPF) app that uses EF6 on .NET Framework to modern .NET.
+Good Practice: Only use legacy EF6 if you must; for example, you might use it to migrate a Windows Presentation Foundation (WPF) app that uses EF6 on .NET Framework to modern .NET.
 This book is about modern cross-platform development, so in the rest of this chapter, I will only cover the modern EF Core.
 You will not need to reference the legacy EF6 package as shown above in the projects for this chapter.